-Philly Cheesesteak with tender ribeye steak, melted gooey provolone, and caramelized onions hugged by a toasted garlic butter hoagie roll.
-This is the classic way to make a Philly Cheesesteak sandwich!
+Philly Cheesesteak with tender ribeye steak, melted gooey cheese, and caramelized onions hugged by a toasted garlic butter hoagie roll.
+This is the classic way to make Philly Cheesesteaks.
+Watch the video tutorial below, and you’ll know why everyone is talking about this sandwich.

 This post may contain affiliate links.
 Read my disclosure policy.

-Philly Cheesesteak is a sandwich made with super thinly sliced ribeye steak, caramelized onion, and provolone cheese.
+Philly Cheesesteak is a sandwich made with super-thinly sliced ribeye steak, caramelized onion, and provolone cheese.
 That simple combination is the original classic as made popular on the East Coast.
-The Philly Cheesesteak has been modified on the West Coast to include bell peppers and mushrooms but a true “Philly” only has steak, onion and cheese served over a roll.
+The Philly Cheesesteak has been modified on the West Coast to include green bell peppers and mushrooms, but a true “Philly” only has steak, onion, and cheese served over a roll.

 The most popular cheese is mild provolone.
-We have tested a variety of provolone brands and the only one we didn’t enjoy was “aged” provolone from Costco.
+We have tested a variety of provolone brands, and the only one we didn’t enjoy was “aged” provolone from Costco.
 The flavor of aged provolone cheese was overpowering.
-Another popular option is white American cheese.
-Some restaurants in Philadelphia add a Velveeta-like cheese but we like provolone best.
+Another popular option is white American cheese or even mozzarella cheese.
+Some restaurants in Philadelphia add ‘Cheeze Whiz’ – a Velveeta-like cheese, but I like provolone best for its flavor and melty cheese-pull.

 The key to a great cheesesteak is super thinly sliced pieces of beef.
-For easier slicing, cover and freeze your steak for 30-40 minutes (freeze a thicker steak for 40 minutes and a thinner steak for 30 minutes).
-Cut away any excess fat and silver skin (if present) then use a sharp knife to thinly slice against the grain.
-Watch Natasha demonstrate this in the video tutorial below.
+For easier slicing, cover and freeze your steak for 20-30 minutes (freeze a thicker steak for 30 minutes and a thinner steak for 20 minutes).
+Cut away any excess fat and silver skin (if present), then use a sharp knife to thinly slice against the grain.
+You can watch me demonstrate this technique in the video tutorial above.

-Time Saving Tip: Ask your butcher to super thinly slice your beef.
+Time Saving Tip: Ask your butcher to slice your beef super thinly.
 If you pre-plan this, they could place the steak in the freezer while you do your shopping to achieve those paper-thin slices.

 This is one of our easiest sandwich recipes with quick prep and even faster cooking.
 It is a 30-minute meal.
-You can cook this on the stove-top, flat cooktop or griddle.
+You can cook this in a large skillet on the stovetop, flat cooktop or griddle.

 - Butter hoagie rolls, dice onion and thinly slice beef

-- Sautee beef until cooked through and add back onions
+- Sautee beef until cooked through and season with salt and pepper, then add back onions

-- Divide into 4 portions, top each with 2 slices cheese
+- Divide into 4 portions, top each with 2 slices of cheese

 - Cover with buns and scrape into buns with a spatula

-If you’re craving that beefy cheesy filling and want to skip the bun, there are so many fun ways to serve this mix including some fantastic keto (low carb) Philly Cheese Steak ideas!
+I love to serve a Philly Cheesesteak with Air Frier French fries, Baked Potato Wedges, or Onion rings.
+If you’re craving that beefy cheesy filling and want to skip the bun, there are so many fun ways to serve this mix, including some fantastic keto (low-carb) Philly Cheese Steak ideas!

 Philly Cheesesteak